Friedman School Nurse

 2. Medication order provided by licensed prescriber

 3. Medication must be delivered in a pharmacy or manufacturer’s labeled container by a responsible adult.

 (These forms are available from the school nurse and/or through the links listed below and must be completed each school year.)

-Parents of students entering 7th grade Fall 2019: An updated Physical Exam (conducted after 3/1/2018) and immunization record (Tdap) are required for 7th grade entry.
-Please ask your PCP for a copy of these and forward to the school nurse prior to August 29, 2019.
+For students entering 7th grade on August 31, 2020: An updated Physical Exam (conducted after 3/1/2019) and immunization record, which includes the Tdap and meningococcal conjugate (Menactra or Menveo) vaccines, are required for 7th grade entry.
+Please ask your PCP for a copy of these and forward to the school nurse on or prior to the first day of school.

 Annual Health Card Update: Please complete and return this card promptly, to communicate any health concerns and to provide accurate contact information.
 This ensures that you are notified, without delay, in the event of an illness or injury presenting at school.

 Immunization Exemptions: All exemptions to vaccination, religious and/or medical, must be renewed annually at the start of each school year, per MA Dept of Public Health regulations.
 Documentation of a medical exemption should be obtained from your student's Primary Care Provider.